leinadalrus/tintagel-head/README.md

 C++14 is also employed because I love C, alas C++ enables us to use OOP practices better to practice (preferably Composition over Inheritance), but I tend to shoot myself in the foot with it anyways, which is as to why am experimenting with new and old technologies.

-I will still use C, especially since writing Structures-of-Arrays in C is great, and fun to write function pointer with.
+I will still use C, especially since writing Structures-of-Arrays in C is great, and fun to write function pointers with.